Recertify

 attesting to their continued activity in the field, and

-2. Written documentation of 20 hours of professional development
+2. Written documentation of 30 hours of professional development

 during the certification term.
+(PLEASE NOTE: Documentation must be

 During the 90-day period, the audited certification remains active on a provisional basis.
 Certificants who fail to submit proper documentation voluntarily surrender their certifications and must re-apply.